Chiyo-no-sake/ng-smart-table-plus/README.md

 ## Usage

-Install the package by running '''npm install ng-smart-table-plus'''.
+Install the package by running <code>npm install ng-smart-table-plus</code>.
 Then add an import for "SmartTableModule" in your app module.
 Now you are able to use SmartTableComponent inside your app!